 Visual Storytelling in Explaining Complex Technologies Like Thermal Deposition

-Why Visual Video marketing Matters For Complex Technologies?
+Why Visual Storytelling Matters For Complex Technologies?

-To point out, showing how thin films are deposited atom by atom through physical vapor deposition (PVD) can be far more effective than describing it in words.
+For instance, showing how thin films are deposited atom by atom through physical vapor deposition (PVD) can be far more effective than describing it in words.

 Breaking Down Thermal Deposition Through Visual Media